Beyond 26+2 Teacher Training with Tony Sanchez (March 17, 2017 to April 2, 2017)

 Opinions expressed are solely my own.
 Please consult your physician for medical advice before starting a yoga program.

 Wednesday, March 15, 2017 - The day before my journey, I experience self-doubts.
 Am I strong enough?
 Am I dedicated enough?
 Many of my peers know me for my strength and my resilience.
 They know that even though I had experienced many setbacks along my journey, I came back stronger and more focused each time.
 My students describe me as an amazing teacher and I hope I will become even more amazing after this next teacher training.
 The next two weeks will be fast and furious.
 I just have to make sure I don't fall off the chariot I'm riding!
-I thanked Suzanne for giving me the opportunity to teach in her studio and allowing me to grow as a teacher.
+I thanked Suzanne for giving me the opportunity to teach at her studio and allowing me to grow as a teacher.
 I close my eyes and smile every day because I am living my dream.

 Thursday, March 16, 2017 - The seven-hour flight from Philadelphia to Madrid was filled with lots of turbulence, more than I've ever felt on any domestic flight or my flight to India.
 Something made our huge Airbus A300-220 plane dip high and low many, many times throughout the trip.
 I filled my mind with lots of distractions to lessen my fear.
 I listened to music, watched two films, and ate food.
 My flight included both dinner and breakfast, unlike my domestic flights from recent memory.
 "The chicken and mushroom with orzo dish is actually quite good," our flight attendant said and she was right.
 The little salad of lettuce, tomato, and shaved parmesan was bland and so was the cheese and crackers.
 The Love & Quiches Gourmet Caramel Brownie for dessert was quite good.
 Breakfast was a little "snack pack" that included mixed fruit yogurt, granola, a purposely flattened blueberry muffin that looked more like a cake cookie, and a NatureBox apple berry medley.
 Overall, the food was really good considering it's airline food.
 American Airlines gets a thumbs up!